datopian/hiring/engineering/sre.md

 ## Expectations

-- Experience: medium level software engineer with Cloud Infrastructure (GCP, AWS, Azure) skills.
+- Experience: junior to mid level software engineer with Cloud Infrastructure (GCP, AWS, Azure) skills.
 - Communication and soft skills: needs to be proficient in written and spoken English, confident during presentations and interactions.
 - Must know:
   - Git - we use git for everything we do from coding to content writing so you need to use Git via command line and commit your work to GitHub and/or GitLab on daily basis.